Commercial Advertisement Loudness Mitigation Act: History

-The bill was the United States Senate companion to proposed legislation in the House of Representatives by Representative Anna Eshoo (D-CA), a member of the Energy and Commerce Committee.
+The bill was the U.S. Senate companion to proposed legislation in the House of Representatives by Representative Anna Eshoo (D-CA), a member of the Energy and Commerce Committee.
 She said she was motivated to write the bill after a loud commercial interrupted conversation at a family dinner; when she turned to her brother-in-law, asking him to "do something" about the loud television, he replied, "Well, you're the congresswoman.
 Why don't you do something about it?".
 According to Eshoo, no one turned her down when she looked for supporters to the bill, and it passed the Communications Subcommittee.
 The technical requirements for measuring loudness were taken entirely from a formerly voluntary "recommended practice" issued by the Advanced Television Systems Committee (ATSC) on November 4, 2009.
 Eshoo told The Wall Street Journal that legislation to mitigate the volume of commercials on TV was among the most popular pieces of legislation she has sponsored in her 18 years in Congress.

 Prior to adjourning for the midterm recess, the United States Senate unanimously passed the bill on September 30, 2010.
 Before it was signed into law in December, minor differences between the two versions had to be worked out when Congress returned to Washington after the November 2 election.
 The reconciled bill was signed into law by President Barack Obama on December 15, 2010, as Public Law 111–311.

 On May 27, 2011, the FCC released a Notice of Proposed Rulemaking (NPRM), Media Bureau (MB) Docket 11–93, to implement the CALM Act.
 Twelve parties filed comments, which are now available in the FCC's Electronic Comment Filing System (ECFS).

 The FCC adopted its rules on December 13, 2011, and they took effect on December 13, 2012.
 Television viewers are asked to report loud commercials that violate this bill to the FCC.

+However the act does not affect streaming, cable, and internet commercials, so loud commercials still occur in those mediums.